GSA/digitalgov.gov/content/resources/2/spanish-language-style-guide-glossaries-information-technology-terms.md

       </td>

       <td valign="top">
-        Utilizabilidad (EspaÃ±a, MÃ©xico, and ChileÂ already use this term for Usability) according toÂ Marta Daza, a professional certified translator, ATA)
+        Utilizabilidad (EspaÃ±a, MÃ©xico, and Chile already use this term for Usability) according to Marta Daza, a professional certified translator, ATA)
       </td>
     </tr>